 (Back to top)

 is about a search for love and self-realization that turned a Baptist minister's wife into a nationally known suffragist, a women's rights advocate, and a respected California poetbut also into "an anarchist and a free-lover" who had to risk everything to be united with her remarkable soul-mate.
-I am tracing this forgotten, dramatic Ragtime-era romance and reconstructing the history Sara witnessed through thousands of letters, as well as numerous other sources.
+I am tracing this forgotten, dramatic Ragtime-era romance and reconstructing Sara's life and experiences through thousands of letters, her's oral autobiography, and other sources.

 is a riveting account of the life and work of an extraordinary Iranian aristocrat and social reformer, Sattareh Farman Farmaian